Wells Fargo Business Loans Review: Pros, Cons, & How to Apply

 SBA Loans

 Small Business Administration (SBA) loans are considered the gold standard of small business financing.
-Wells Fargo is an SBA-preferred lender, meaning the company can approve SBA loans with its internal underwriting process.
+Wells Fargo is an SBA-preferred lender, meaning it can approve SBA loans through its internal underwriting process.

 Wells Fargo offers SBA 7(a) loans, 504 loans, and an SBA Line of Credit.
-The funds can finance a wide range of business expenses and investments, including equipment purchases, commercial real estate, marketing, purchasing inventory, and more.
+The funds can finance various business expenses and investments, including equipment purchases, commercial real estate, marketing, purchasing inventory, and more.

 Healthcare Practice Loans